 The campaign setup remains the same though, which is why you’re reading this guide.
-I’m going to assume you have no idea on how to setup subids or postbacks from the network and explain it everybody can follow it.
+I’m going to assume you have no idea how to setup subids or postbacks from the network and explain it everybody can follow it.
 When I was new I had no idea how to set up a tracker and I had to ask a lot of questions and read many tutorials at the same time to try to understand what I was doing wrong.

 When I finally got it I wrote a guide in the AffiliateFix forum that has helped a ton of people so I just wanted to do the same with Adsbridge.
-We all know tracking is difficult at the beginning and it becomes easy as times goes by.
-Feel free to ask questions if you need in the comments too.
+We all know tracking is difficult at the beginning and it becomes easy as time goes by.
+Feel free to ask questions if you need them in the comments too.

 Adsbridge basic setup

 OK, so first you need to create an Adsbridge account.
 Here’s the sign-up page.